kevin-j-m/kjm-blog/content/posts/consistency-conundrum.md

 date = 2021-04-24T14:14:09-04:00
-tags = ["ruby", "software-design"] summary = "If the only constant is change, how do we keep our code consistent?"
+tags = ["ruby", "software-design"] summary = "If the only constant is change, how do we keep our code consistent?" description = "How can we approach being consistent within a codebase while also continuing to evolve?"
 +++

 ## Evaluating Alternatives